Gina DeDomenico Flanagan

 DeDomenico Flanagan received her bachelor of arts degree in fashion design and illustrating from Parson’s School of Design.

 In 2003, she received an Emmy for her costume design work on NBC’s American Dreams.
-She was also Emmy-nominated for FX’s American Horror Story, and HBO’s From the Earth to the Moon (produced by Tom Hanks) and Carnivàle.
+She was also Emmy-nominated for FX’s American Horror Story, and HBO’s Carnivàle and From the Earth to the Moon (produced by Tom Hanks).
 She was nominated for four Costume Designers Guild Awards during five seasons of HBO’s Big Love.
 In addition, Carnivàle, From the Earth to the Moon and the pilot for ABC’s Pan Am were also nominated for CDG awards.
+Her other TV credits include Alan Ball’s HBO series Here and Now, starring Tim Robbins and Holly Hunter; and the Starz TV series Blunt Talk, starring Patrick Stewart.
 Karvonides-Dushenko’s feature films include The Loss of a Teardrop Diamond (2008), The Glass House (2001) and Beautiful (2000).

 Her theatrical designs have been featured in productions at the Old Globe Theater, Geffen Playhouse, South Coast Repertory, Seattle Repertory, Guthrie Theater and the Kennedy Center.
 On Broadway, she designed the costumes of August Wilson’s production Two Trains Running.

-Karvonides-Dushenko received her M.F.A. in theater design from Yale School of Drama, has a B.F.A. from Emerson College and also attended the Fashion Institute of Technology in New York.
+Karvonides-Dushenko received her M.F.A. in theater design from Yale School of Drama and her B.F.A. from Emerson College.

 Deborah Nadoolman Landis

 PROFESSOR; FOUNDING DIRECTOR, CHAIR,

 THE DAVID C. COPLEY CENTER FOR COSTUME DESIGN